 - five keywords or descriptive phrases-keywords appear alongside the article abstract and provide readers with a quick list of the main issues discussed in the article.
 When selecting keywords, take into consideration the overarching topic of your article as well as the specifics of the research;

-- word counts-for the abstract and the text (excluding references, tables, and figures);
+- two word counts-one for the abstract and one for the text (excluding references, tables, and figures);

 - author contact information-full names, academic degrees, and affiliations (position title, organization, address, telephone number, fax number, and e-mail address) for all authors both at the time the work was completed and at present, if affiliations have changed since the work was completed.
 Type authors' names in the order they should appear in the published article-refer to the subsection titled "Credentials" in the section titled "JOURNAL STYLE" for more information about listing degrees and credentials on the authors' page;